apip2pipp/ClockIn/eak_flutter/LAPORAN_TESTING.md

 ✅ should calculate total days correctly
 ✅ should update status (approve/reject)
 ✅ should prevent overlapping leave dates

+ FAIL  Tests\Feature\LeaveRequestControllerTest
+  ⨯ it can create leave request                                                     0.82s
+  ✓ it validates required fields                                                    1.12s
+  ⨯ it can store attachment                                                         0.20s
+  ⨯ it can filter leave requests                                                    0.13s
+  ⨯ admin can approve leave request                                                 0.10s
+  ⨯ admin can reject leave request                                                  0.09s
 ```

 **Model Relationship Tests**